 So when you’re ready, this is what you can expect to get from me.
 I will be both challenging and supportive, and if you show up and engage, you’ll grow.

-I hope this has helped with your wondering: what will I get from counselling?
+I hope this has helped with your question: what will I get from counselling?